-Older adults have an overall susceptibility to infections due to a weakening immune system as they age.
-They are particularly susceptible to urinary tract infections.
 Urinary Tract Infections can not only be uncomfortable for the client, but also daunting to the physician to diagnose and treat.
-They not only has to assess the symptoms, but also culture the urine to find out what strain of bacteria is causing the infection and what antibiotics are effective against that particular bacteria.
-The client is often treated with a broad spectrum antibiotic effective against E coli, the most common cause of UTI’s which is normally found in the colon, until the culture and sensitivity is back.
+They not only have to assess the symptoms but also culture the urine to find out what strain of bacteria is causing the infection and what antibiotics are effective against that particular bacteria.
+The client is often treated with a broad spectrum antibiotic effective against E. coli, the most common cause of UTI’s, until the culture and sensitivity is back.

 Symptoms of UTI's